Herzl

 Actual Gold Weight: .2355 oz

 Cat.
-No. Denomination Type Diam.
-Weight Mintage Price
+No. Denomination Type Diameter Weight ASW Mintage Price

 Herzl Silver Coin Unc Herzl Silver Coin Unc